quokka-astro/quokka/README.md

 **Intel GPUs:** Not tested.

 ## Building a specific test problem
 By default, all available test problems will be compiled.
-If you only want to build a specific problem, you list all of the available CMake targets:
+If you only want to build a specific problem, you can list all of the available CMake targets:
 ```
 cmake --build . --target help
 ```